-How many medications will your child need to take?
-If attention deficit disorder (ADHD or ADD) is the sole diagnosis, he or she may need only one (or none at all, if you choose to limit treatment to non-drug approaches, such as behavior therapy).
+How many ADHD medications will your child need to take?
+If attention deficit hyperactivity disorder (ADHD or ADD) is the sole diagnosis, he or she may need only one (or none at all, if you choose to limit treatment to non-drug approaches, such as behavior therapy).

-But if your child exhibits symptoms of an ADHD comorbidity — that is, a psychiatric disorders such as depression, anxiety, tic disorders, or bipolar disorder, in addition to ADHD, don’t be surprised if the doctor prescribes a different medication for each disorder.
+But if your child exhibits symptoms of an ADHD comorbidity — that is, a psychiatric disorders such as depression, anxiety, tic disorder, or bipolar disorder — in addition to ADHD, you should expect that the doctor will recommend a different medication to treat each disorder.

 Here are some of the psychiatric drugs that doctors prescribe most frequently for each condition.